Diacetyl, Acetyl Propionyl and Acetoin and Vaping

 The diacetyl amounts that have been reported in many of the popular liquids are well above the safety limit that has been set by OSHA.
 Even the amounts shown as "trace amounts" in juices are well above the suggested exposure quantities.

 Acetyl Propionyl and Acetoin are the substitutes that arrived after the initial scare of Diacetyl and research suggests that these chemicals also can contain or convert themselves to Diacetyl.
-These were used to be safer alternatives to Diacetyl, but they are still considered to be potentially harmful.
+These were used to be safer alternatives to Diacetyl.
 These two chemicals are still considered lung irritants and their chemical composition is very similar to Diacetyl and is also considered an unnecessary additive.